 Flanders’ rich ecosystem of enterprises, researchers, institutes and associations is every creative media company’s dream.
 And thanks to the high availability of people, resources, information and support, the region offers everything businesses need to thrive in this highly dynamic and competitive industry.

 Flanders’ higher education system boasts dedicated, highly specific courses and training programs to foster promising talent in the digital field.
 In fact, local engineering curricula are considered some of the world’s finest.
 Some relevant education programs include:

 - bachelor, master and research programs offered by engineering science faculties at UGent, KU Leuven, etc.

 - education and research programs offered by the VUB’s Faculty of Engineering Sciences and its Department of Electronics and Informatics (ETRO).

 - ICT research programs at Hasselt University’s Expertise Center for Digital Media (EDM).

-Flanders offers incentives that are relevant to research-intensive domains.
+Flanders offers access to several tax incentives that are particularly relevant to research-intensive sectors like the digital industry.
 Examples include: